-Kibale Forest National Park top attraction.
+Kibale Forest National Park's top attraction

 Other wildlife species: Besides primate specie and bird species, Kibale forest National Park protects over 14 snake species, 27 frog species,200 butterfly species, over 20 reptile types, and nearly 70 mammal species which include bats, giant forest hogs, bush pig, forest elephants, forest leopards, forest buffaloes, hippopotamus, African cats, bushbuck antelopes, red/blue duikers, sitatungas semi-aquatic antelopes, mongooses, warthogs, and the seasonally spotted hyenas.

-Nature Walks and Hikes around Kibale forest national park: Talking about a walk within the vast tropical rainforest is another great way to explore the rich biodiversity in Kibale forest national park and the surrounding landscapes such as visiting the Amabere caves.
-Nature walks’ starting points are from Sebitoli or Kanyanchu the parks’ headquarters.
-Regardless of which sector of the park where you have chosen to start your walk, Kibale forest treats travelers to the full spectacle of tropical forests, swamps, grasslands, and rivers.
-Travelers interested in viewing how the local people do their daily lives and work in the gardens can engage themselves in a walk through Nyaibanda, Kikoni, and Nyakalongo villages offer the perfect nature walk trails.
-Night walks can be organized to see nocturnal animals such as bush babies, potato's, and rare bird species that can only be active at night.
+Kibale Forest National Park Nature Walks and Hikes: A walk within the vast tropical rainforest is another great way to explore the rich biodiversity in Kibale forest national park and the surrounding landscapes, such as the Amabere Caves.
+Nature walks’ starting points are at Sebitoli or Kanyanchu, the parks’ headquarters.
+Regardless of which sector of the park you have chosen to start your walk, Kibale Forest treats travelers to the full spectacle of tropical forests, swamps, grasslands, and rivers.
+Travelers interested in viewing how the local people go about their daily lives and work in the gardens can engage themselves in a walk through Nyaibanda, Kikoni, and Nyakalongo villages, which offer the perfect nature walk trails.
+Night walks can be organized to see nocturnal animals such as bush babies, potatoes, and rare bird species that are only active at night.

-How to access Kibale Forest National Park?
+How do I access Kibale Forest National Park?

-The best time to visit Kibale Forest National Park?
+When is the best time to visit Kibale Forest National Park?

 Accommodation facilities in Kibale Forest National Park